jeswin/nsoap/README.md

 curl http://www.example.com/math.square(x)?x=20
 ```

-# Headers and Cookies
+# HTTP Headers and Cookies

 By default, key-value pairs defined via headers and cookies are treated as variables.
+However, applications are allowed to turn off this behavior.
 ```bash
 # returns 400
 curl --header "x:20" http://www.example.com/math.square(x)
 ```

-However, applications are allowed to turn off this behavior.
+Cookies are disabled by default in NSOAP routers for security reasons.
+This policy needs more discussion.

 # Case-sensitivity